 Who should I contact if I have any queries about the scheme, whether I am eligible or how to complete the application form?

 Email StudentFund@aecc.ac.uk and someone will get back to you as soon as possible

 Care Experienced and Estranged Students

 Care Leavers (and those who have experienced care)

-We're committed to supporting students who have been in care at any time before starting university.
-Disclosing if you’re a care leaver allows us to offer advice and support which might include helping you find a suitable place to live, providing you with a dedicated member of staff to help guide you through various aspects of student life, and signposting you to relevant support within our Student Services.
-We also have bursaries designed to specifically support care leavers in their studies.
+We're committed to supporting students who have been in care at any time before starting University.
+Disclosing if you are a care leaver allows us to offer advice and support which may include helping you find a suitable place to live, providing you with a dedicated member of staff to help guide you through various aspects of University life and signposting you to any support needed within Student Services.
+We also have bursaries in place specifically designed to support care leavers in their studies.